Drivers trapped between mudslides in Grand County

 GRAND COUNTY, Colo. — Multiple mudslides along the East Troublesome Fire burn scar trapped motorists Wednesday afternoon.

->Video above: Art exhibit takes pressure off locals who are tired of answering questions about East Troublesome Fire
+He said fire has been talked about in the mountains, especially during the wildfire recovery process, but they continue to remind people that fire is a risk.

+"We're still getting smoke reports, still getting new starts, but we're also dealing with water.
+Water can be just as dangerous," he said.

-The first reports of the mudslides were sent out just after 2:30 p.m. by the Colorado Department of Transportation (CDOT).
+The first reports of the mudslides were sent out just after 2:30 p.m. by CDOT.
 The slides forced the full closure of Highway 125 two miles south of Willow Creek Pass between Buffalo Creek and Cabin Creek, CDOT said.

 Highway 125 is the main road that connects the town of Granby, in Grand County, to Walden in Jackson County.